yeabat8tcap/ai-dependency-manager/docs/future-enhancements/mobile-web-interfaces.md

 ## Overview

-Mobile and web interfaces extend the AI Dependency Manager to mobile devices, enabling developers and managers to monitor, review, and manage dependencies from anywhere.
+Mobile and web interfaces extend the Superintelligence Dependency Manager to mobile devices, enabling developers and managers to monitor, review, and manage dependencies from anywhere.

 ### Key Features